cassiozen/mithryn-ttrpg/players guide.md

 A complication is just a tag with a twist — it represents a drawback, a vulnerability, or a trouble magnet.
 This could be a personal flaw, an oath you swore, a debt you owe, or a condition you live with.
 Most of the time, complications have a narrative effect - they give the GM reasons to introduce tension, restrictions, or trouble into the story.

 Sometimes, a complication might actively work against you in a roll.
-When this happens, it reduces your roll by your rank level.
+When this happens, it increases the Target Number (TN) by your rank level.

 #### Choosing Good Tags